srivinod1/tomtom-maps-chatbot/ARCHITECTURE.md

 ## 🏗️ System Overview

-The Multi-Agent TomTom Maps MCP Server is a standardized Model Context Protocol (MCP) server that provides location-based services through specialized agents.
-It combines TomTom Maps API with general knowledge capabilities in a unified interface.
+The Multi-Agent TomTom Maps Server implements a hybrid architecture combining:

+- **A2A (Agent-to-Agent) Protocol**: For inter-agent communication
+- **MCP (Model Context Protocol)**: For internal TomTom API access within Maps Agent
+- **JSON-RPC**: For frontend to Orchestrator communication

+This provides location-based services through specialized agents with clean separation of concerns.

 ## 🎯 Design Principles

-1. **MCP-First**: All functionality exposed through standardized MCP methods
+1. **A2A Protocol**: Standardized agent-to-agent communication
+2. **MCP Integration**: Internal TomTom API access via MCP within Maps Agent
-2. **Agent Specialization**: Each agent handles specific types of queries
+3. **Agent Specialization**: Each agent handles specific types of queries
-3. **Single Interface**: One MCP server handles all interactions
+4. **Single Frontend Interface**: One JSON-RPC endpoint for frontend
-4. **Railway Ready**: Designed for easy deployment on Railway
+5. **Railway Ready**: Designed for easy deployment on Railway
-5. **Frontend Agnostic**: Works with any frontend that supports HTTP/JSON-RPC
+6. **Frontend Agnostic**: Works with any frontend that supports HTTP/JSON-RPC

 ## 🏛️ Architecture Diagram